mutlukurt/mutlukurt/README.md

 # Hi, I'm Mutlu Kurt 👋

-I’m Mutlu — a **Vibe Coder** who blends structured thinking with creative flow to build products that are fast, clean, and scalable.
+I’m a **Vibe Coder** — blending structured thinking with creative flow to build products that are fast ⚡, clean ✨, and scalable 📈.
-Instead of relying only on manual coding or drag-and-drop tools, I work side-by-side with AI to bring ideas to life quickly — without sacrificing quality.
+Instead of writing every line by hand, I work side-by-side with AI 🤖 to turn ideas into real, polished applications — quickly and without sacrificing quality.

-I specialize in:
+On this GitHub, you’ll find:
-- **React Native (Expo)** for mobile apps
+- Mobile apps built with **React Native (Expo)**
-- **Tailwind CSS** for sleek, responsive UIs
+- Sleek, responsive UIs with **Tailwind CSS**
-- **Prompt Engineering** to guide AI in writing code, logic, and design
+- AI-assisted development workflows for speed and precision

-For me, development isn’t just about code — it’s about turning concepts into real, usable products that people enjoy using.
+- Projects focused on usability, performance, and design

-I’m currently building my own projects and always open to collaborations that value creativity, innovation, and speed.
+For me, building software isn’t just about code — it’s about creating experiences people love to use ❤️.

-If you’ve got something ambitious in mind, let’s make it happen.
+I’m currently focused on developing my own products 🚀 and collaborating on projects that value creativity, innovation, and speed.

 ---